omeka/plugin-ShortcodeCarousel/README.md

 The shortcode `[recent_carousel]` and `[featured_carousel]` are shortcuts to creating a carousel of recent and featured items, respectively.

 ## Installation
-Uncompress files and rename plugin folder "EmailNotification".
+Uncompress files and rename plugin folder "ShortcodeCarousel".

 Then install it like any other Omeka plugin.